 Whatever the case, according to a digital tracking company called comScore, from 2005 onward Cyber Monday sales have inched progressively higher, from $484 million in 2005 to more than $1 billion in 2010 [source: comScore].
 In fact, 2010 was the first year Cyber Monday cracked the billion dollar mark.
 It was also the busiest online shopping day of the year.
 That trend has continued, with the $3 billion barrier being broken in 2015.

 And were all those Cyber Monday shoppers logging on while on the clock?
 According to comScore, the numbers have shifted a bit over the years.
 In 2009, 41.6 percent of shoppers logged in from home and 52.9 percent were making purchases from work.
-But by 2010, that balance had budged somewhat, and about 4 percent of the shop-from-work crowd was now plugging in credit card numbers from the comfort of home [source: comScore].
+But by 2010, about 45.4 percent of the shop-from-work crowd was now plugging in credit card versus 48.9 percent from work [source: comScore].
 In 2017, a Robert Half survey showed that 49 percent of employees typically shopped while at work.

 It's interesting that shop-from-work numbers have remained high even though most Americans have high-speed internet at home now, unlike the early days of Cyber Monday.
 One theory is that employees enjoy being able to shop for loved ones without having to worry about the nature of the gifts being discovered.
-Many online deals are often offered only before 5 p.m.
+Many online deals are offered only before 5 p.m.
 Plus who doesn't love a little break from work?

 Get more links about online shopping below.

 Last editorial update on Nov 14, 2018 02:35:20 pm.

 - "Attractive Discounts Bring Deluge of Buyers to Retail Sites on Cyber Monday."
 Dec.
 4, 2008.
 (Oct.
 14, 2011) http://www.comscore.com/Press_Events/Press_Releases/2008/12/Cyber_Monday_Discounts